xexlabs/xex-contracts/ROADMAP.md

 **Overview**: This document outlines the contracts required for the XEX in-game rewards.
 These contracts should be SEPARATE from the XEX Minting Contracts for INTERNAL TESTING, but should be integrated into XEX Minting contracts so that users MUST PLAY THE GAME to mint XEX on testnet / mainnet.

 **Contract Flow**: The user initiates a contract call before playing the game.
-This contract call creates a single XEX mint with a term date depending on the game’s difficulty and requires the user to pay for gas.
+This contract call creates a single XEX mint with a term date depending on the game's difficulty and requires the user to pay for gas.
 Users can have multiple ongoing mints.
 The contract mints XEX associated with the wallet and waits for the game's result to allow the user to claim.
 The potential results:

 -   User Completes the Game Successfully
 -   User Loses the Game